- Operate your facility with efficient and clean energy.

 - Production Incentive: 60% of total incentive after receiving 12 contiguous months of actual kWh generation received within 24 months of project installation, subsequent to review of metering data.
 Payment will be based on kWh actual generation and will be capped at 60% of total incentive.

-- Project Caps: Capacity and design incentives are capped at $1.25 million and production incentives are capped at $1.25 million.
+- Project Caps: Design and commissioning incentives are capped at $1.25 million and production incentives are capped at $1.25 million.
 A limit of one project per customer/site every 3 years applies.

 - CHP Fact Sheet